CZ-NIC/knot/doc/reference.rst

 ..
 NOTE::
-   If an item is explicitly specified both in the referenced template and the zone, the template item value is overriden by the zone item value.
+   If an item is explicitly specified both in the referenced template and the zone, the template item value is overridden by the zone item value.

 .. _template_id: